 8) Bed Bouncing Directors

 Either way, in theory, this job is better than most.
 With this job, you can yawn as much as you want.
-You can even fall asleep, in fact, you have to, because bed bouncing directors are paid to rate the softness and overall comfort of a bed.
+You can even fall asleep, in fact, you have to because bed bouncing directors are paid to rate the softness and overall comfort of a bed. *Just give me my throw, please!*

 There’s a catch though, you may not be able to get more than a nap because you have tens of thousands of beds to review every year.

-The original bed bouncing director, Natalie Thomas of the Premiere Inn Hotel chain tests about 46,000 beds every year.
-If that’s too much for you, some bouncing directors become testers for luxury beds and are paid to rate the most expensive mattresses around.
+The original bed bouncing director, Natalie Thomas of the Premier Inn Hotel chain tests about 46,000 beds every year.
+If that’s too much for you, some bouncing directors become testers for luxury beds and are paid to rate the most expensive mattresses around the globe.

 7) Water Slide Testers